Tyson Foods Inc

 Inclusion of upstream feed and livestock suppliers in risk assessment

-The company mentions that in 2017-2018, the company modelled the water stress in the areas where animals were procured for its processing facilities, including nitrogen loading resulting from raising animals and corn feed.
+The company mentions that in 2017-2018, it modelled water stress in the areas where animals were procured for its processing facilities, including nitrogen loading resulting from raising animals and corn feed.
 The results of the assessment were used to identify priority locations for water stewardship activities.
-The company mentions that in 2021-2022, the company worked again with WRI to conduct a risk assessment of its international supply chain, using the Aqueduct tool.
+The company mentions that in 2021-2022, it collaborated with WRI again to conduct a risk assessment of its international supply chain.

-The company does not disclose the total % of farms included in the assessment, but it seems the company included all its animal sourcing areas.
-We also recommend the company update the assessment for its domestic operations, as the results might have changed over time.
+The company does not disclose the total percentage of farms included in the assessment, but it appears that the company has included all its animal sourcing areas.

 Downstream use of manure by animal feed suppliers